burritojustice/wof2h3/README.md

 # wof2h3

-This node.js script takes a WOF ID and an H3 resolution as input and generates an H3 hexgrid that fills the geometry specified by the WOF ID (city, region, country, continent...)
+This node.js script takes a [Who's On First](https://whosonfirst.org/) identifier and an H3 resolution as input and generates an H3 hexgrid that fills the geometry specified by the WOF ID (city, region, country, continent...)
 It saves the hexbin grid and their centroids to two GeoJSON files.

 ```
 $ node wof2h3.mjs 85688637 5
 WOF ID 85688637 California